Assocify-Team/Assocify-PRD/template/8-user_analytics.md

 ## User Analytics and Acceptance

-### Goal
-- **Objective:** To comprehensively understand how users are interacting with the app, identify patterns of usage, and measure satisfaction and performance against set objectives.

 ### Key Metrics
 - **Active Users:** Daily and monthly active users to gauge overall app engagement and retention.